DONHAO

 Vietnamese cooking in the United States has long been filtered through a Southern Vietnamese lens, the cuisine of the diaspora concentrated in California.
 The broth-heavy, herb-forward, add-at-the-table style of eating that most American diners recognize as Vietnamese is a regional tradition, not a national one.
 Northern Vietnamese cooking is leaner, less sweet, more austere.
 Central Vietnamese food, from Hue especially, runs hotter and more complex.
 A restaurant's positioning within this geography is rarely incidental.

-In the absence of menu data in our records for DONHAO, we cannot specify the regional emphasis with confidence.
-What the name and the address together suggest is a Vietnamese operation pitched at a Danville clientele that is increasingly literate about Asian cuisines — a demographic that has been educated by years of exposure to Bay Area restaurant culture across the bridge.
+What the name and the address together suggest is a Vietnamese operation pitched at a Danville clientele that is increasingly literate about Asian cuisines, a demographic that has been educated by years of exposure to Bay Area restaurant culture across the bridge.
 That is a meaningful distinction from a restaurant serving the same food to an audience encountering it for the first time.

 Planning Your Visit

 DONHAO operates at 416 Sycamore Valley Road in Danville, California 94526.
 The address is accessible by car from central Danville in under five minutes and sits within a commercial strip with street and lot parking.
-For current hours, reservation availability, and menu specifics, direct contact with the venue is the most reliable approach, as details available in our records at time of publication are limited.
-Given Danville's suburban dining patterns, weekday evenings typically carry less pressure than weekend service, though this can vary considerably by restaurant format.
+For current hours, reservation availability, and menu specifics, check with the restaurant directly.
+Weekday evenings typically carry less pressure than weekend service.

 What It’s Closest To